stefan-wuensch/tmp/README.md

 Start at https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=tag:Name

 Depending on how the site owner has set up the stack, the name may be easy to find or not easy at all.
-In this example the Instance name makes it easy: <br>`HUIT-Nagios-CloudWatch-Bootcamp - Admin Instance`
+In this example the Instance name makes it easy: <br>`AWSbootcampDemo - Admin Instance`

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/admin_node.png)